voxpupuli/puppet-icinga2/README.md

 * Feature `idomysql`
  * Parameter `password` is required now.
  * Key and certs now are stored into the certs directory named IdoMysqlConnection_ido-mysql by default.
+* Feature `elasticsearch`
+ * Key and certs now are stored into the certs directory named ElasticsearchWriter_elasticsearch by default.
+* Feature `influxdb`
+ * Key and certs now are stored into the certs directory named InfluxdbWriter_influxdb by default.

 ## Module Description